Local Purity Distillation in Quantum Systems: Exploring the Complementarity Between Purity and Entanglement: Optimal extraction of local purity

 We will now turn our attention to the more general setting where classical communication is possible in both directions.
 For $d=d_{A}=d_{B}$ we will show that the problem is symmetric under permutation of Alice and Bob.
 If Alice assists Bob to extract purity, an optimal GLOCC protocol can always be assumed to produce a state of the form $\openone/d\otimes\sigma^{B}$, where the state $\sigma^{B}$ is diagonal in the computational basis.
 We will now show that by using GLOCC operations it is possible to convert this state into $\sigma^{A}\otimes\openone/d$.
 Denoting the eigenvalues of $\sigma$ with $p_{i}$, we have $\openone/d\otimes\sigma=1/d\sum_{ij}p_{i}\ket{ji}\!\bra{ji}$ and $\sigma\otimes\openone/d=1/d\sum_{ij}p_{i}\ket{ij}\!\bra{ij}$.
 Alice and Bob can now apply the following GLOCC protocol to convert $\openone/d\otimes\sigma$ into $\sigma\otimes\openone/d$.
 For this, Alice and Bob perform local measurements in the computational basis and send the outcome of the measurement to the other party.
 If Alice obtains outcome $j$, and Bob obtains outcome $i$, then Alice applies a local unitary transforming $\ket{j}$ into $\ket{i}$.
 Correspondingly, Bob applies a local unitary which transforms $\ket{i}$ into $\ket{j}$.
 It is straightforward to check that the overall transformation is GLOCC, since it preserves the total maximally mixed state.
 These arguments also demonstrate that two-sided communication is in general useful in the assisted setting, leading to a better performance of the local cooling procedure.

 We will now present a method for approximating the optimal fidelity $F^{A|B}(\rho^{AB})$, if classical communication is allowed in both directions.
-In a very similar way as in Eq.~(\ref{eq:AssistedSDP-1}) we can upper bound $F^{A|B}(\rho^{AB})$ as follows:
+In a very similar way as in Eq.~(\ref{eq:AssistedSDP-1}) we can obtain an upper bound for $F^{A|B}(\rho^{AB})$.